cl-doc-systems/declt/README.md

-# eazy-documentation
+# cl-api

-This is an example project of [Eazy Documentation](https://guicho271828.github.io/eazy-documentation/) Common Lisp documentation system.
+This is an example project of [CL-API](https://common-lisp.net/project/cl-api/) Common Lisp documentation system.

 This repository is part of the <https://github.com/cl-doc-systems> organization, created to compare different Common Lisp documentation systems